-Chapter Type
+Chapter Type\

-Geographic Boundaries
+Geographic Boundaries\

-Article for the ABAI Publication
+Article for the ABAI Publication\

 Please provide an article for ABAI's member publication, Inside Behavior Analysis, updating the ABAI membership about chapter accomplishments over the past year and your plans for the upcoming year.
 You may also wish to include information about becoming a chapter member, benefits of membership, upcoming workshops and/or conferences, etc. This article will be published after the ABAI annual convention, so references to the convention should be in the past tense.
-Articles should be no fewer than 500 and no more than 1,500 words to be appropriate for publication.

-Article Author(s)
+Article Author(s)\

-Please select the top three issues of importance to the chapter (promotion of ABA science/services, CE/professional development, website development, journal/newsletter development, higher education, membership, finances and fund-raising, public policy/legislation, insurance, licensure/certification, other):
+Please select the top three issues of importance to the chapter (promotion of BA science/services, CE/professional development, website development, journal/newsletter development, higher education, membership, finances and fund-raising, public policy/legislation, insurance, licensure/certification, other):\

 1.

 Web Information

 Please update the following.
 This information will be posted on the ABAI website for visitors interested in your chapter.

-Mission Statement:
+Mission Statement:\

-Description of Membership:
+Description of Membership:\

-Annual or Recurring Events:
+Annual or Recurring Events:\

-Newsletters/Publications:
+Newsletters/Publications:\

-Why is this chapter specifically of interest to behavior analysts?
+Why is this chapter specifically of interest to behavior analysts?\

 Contact Person

-Name:
+Name:\

 State/Province: